 A criminal conviction can negatively impact every aspect of your life.
 Starting with the obvious, criminal charges almost always come with the possibility of jail.
-A criminal record can also cause problems getting a job or an apartment, volunteering at your child’s school, or prevent you from possessing a firearm.
+A criminal record can also cause problems getting a job or an apartment, volunteering at your child’s school, obtaining a driver’s license, or prevent you from possessing a firearm.
 With so many potential pitfalls, the one thing you can control is to make sure you have the best possible representation.
 We know what to look out for, and advise our clients about potential implications as we make important decisions in fighting their cases.
 If you are facing criminal charges, call us at 781-797-0555 today.
 We can help.

 Department of Children and Families

 When you are accused of a crime involving children, the Department of Children and Families (DCF) will conduct their own investigation.
 They can request interviews with you, your spouse, children, teachers, and other people in your life.
 The DCF workers can be invasive.
 In extreme cases, DCF can try to remove your children from your custody.